 How to specify the CodeRush user information and use it inside text expansions

-If you heavily use the CodeRush code templates which specify the author of the source code, you may find the IDE | User Info options page interesting.
+If you use the CodeRush code templates heavily, and they specify the author of the source code, you may find the IDE | User Info options page interesting.
 On this page, you can specify your first, last and middle name, and then use them inside the text expansions, for example, to create a file header and specify its author.

 By default, there are only three key/values available: